I HOMESTORIES | Real or virtual? In the room with Dennis Grimm

 Fictional or real?
 Life takes place in reality.

-design or art?
+Design or art?
 Design is a form of art.

 Fashionable or timeless?
-Good design is timeless.
+Good Design is timeless.

-Teamwork or working alone? team work
+Teamwork or working alone?
+Teamwork.

 Leave a comment

-Please note, comments must be approved before they are published
+Please note that comments must be approved before publication

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.